Content warning, highlight the hidden text between the lines:

 It had been a long night.

 At least, that was Alicia's assessment as Kat and Trace lifted her into a reverse piggyback position on one shoulder each.
-Alicia hadn't had a chance to consult the near-motionless Party Girl in the center of the ring to get her take on the evening so far.
-A pair of bespectacled fans sifted through the plastic storage bin they were holding and extracted what looked like a printer/scanner, which they tossed onto the floor at the feet of their favorite tag team.
+She hadn't had a chance to consult the near-motionless Party Girl in the center of the ring to get her take on the evening so far.
+A pair of bespectacled fans sifted through the plastic storage bin in their hands and extracted what looked like a printer/scanner, which they tossed onto the floor at the feet of their favorite tag team.
 A few drops of blood from Alicia's nose dripped onto the machine just as Kat reached out with the toe of her boot and opened up the lid to reveal the scanner glass.

-Kat Cable reached over the barricade to take a keyboard from a bearded man in a too-tight polo.
-From Alicia's vantage, she could see that each and every key seemed to have a thumbtack carefully glued to it and wondered how long a project like that took.
+Kat Cable reached over the barricade to take a keyboard from an inadvisably bearded man in a too-tight polo.
+Each and every key seemed to have a thumbtack carefully glued to it.
+Alicia wondered how long a project like that took.
 "Make sure this one doesn't get back up," said Kat to her partner.
 "Then help me finish off Blondie."

-"Yes ma'am," replied Trace in a deferential tone.
-Trace reached over the barricade for something as Kat slid into the ring.
-The unassuming Trace clutched the steel folding chair by the sides with both hands and raised it above her head before slamming the top of the seat-back down onto Alicia's forehead.
-The world flashed then went momentarily dark.
+"Yes ma'am," replied Trace in a deferential tone and reached over the barricade for a folding chair as Kat slid into the ring.
+The unassuming Trace clutched the steel folding chair by the sides, raised it high in the air, and slammed the seat-back down onto Alicia's forehead.
+The world flashed and went momentarily dark.

 "-cia!"

-And then snapped back into focus as the sound of her name in the crowd roused the former hockey player.
+And then snapped back into focus as the sound of her name in the crowd roused her back to consciousness.
 Who is that?
-Trace knelt down beside Alicia and rubbed her fingers roughly across her downed opponent's forehead, then dramatically turned her hand around to show Alicia her own blood.
-Still kneeling beside her battered opponent, the Troubled Troubleshooter raised her bloody hand to her own face and smeared Alicia's blood across it, leaving four vivid, vertical red streaks before performatively licking the rest off her fingers.
-As the I.T. vampire slid back into the ring, folding chair in hand, Alicia felt "troubled" might not have been a strong enough word.
+Trace knelt down and rubbed her fingers roughly across Alicia's forehead, then dramatically turned her hand around to show Alicia her own blood.
+The Troubled Troubleshooter raised her hand to her own face and smeared Alicia's blood across it, leaving four vivid, vertical red streaks before performatively licking the rest off her fingers.
+As the I.T. vampire slid back into the ring, folding chair in hand.
+"Troubled" might not have been a strong enough word.

 With a groan, Alicia rolled off the printer/scanner, her body heavy and barely responsive.
-Every muscle in her body ached as Alicia crawled for the ring apron and tried to pull herself back up.
-Nearly to her feet, Alicia turned her head just in time to see Trace's boot barrelling towards her.
+Every muscle ached as she crawled for the ring apron and tried to pull herself back up.
+Nearly to her feet, Alicia turned just in time to see Trace's boot barreling towards her.
 Stars exploded in Alicia's vision as her head snapped back and her feet flew out from beneath her.
-She felt something small tumble down her throat as her mouth filled with the overwhelming taste of copper.
+Something small tumbled down her throat, and her mouth filled with the overwhelming taste of copper.
 Alicia spat a mouthful of blood on the dark floor and probed her top and bottom teeth with her tongue.
 Karma had finally caught up.

 The heck is pebcack?

-As soon as Kat was airborne, Party Girl rolled clear of the landing zone, allowing the stout supervisor to crash down onto the thumbtack keyboard.
-The shock on Kat's face turned to horror--eyes wide, face contorted into a silent scream as she crushed the spiny equipment beneath her.
+As soon as Kat went airborne, Party Girl rolled clear of the landing zone, allowing the stout supervisor to crash down onto the thumbtack keyboard.
+The shock on Kat's face turned to horror--eyes wide, face contorted in a silent scream as she crushed the spiny equipment beneath her ample posterior.

 "-licia!"
 There